2012 Daytona 500: Background

 The 2012 Daytona 500 was the first of 36 scheduled stock car races of the 2012 NASCAR Sprint Cup Series, and the 54th edition of the event.
 It was scheduled to be held on February 27, 2012, in Daytona Beach, Florida, at Daytona International Speedway, a superspeedway that holds NASCAR races.
 The layout used for the Daytona 500 is a four-turn, 2.5 mi superspeedway.
 Daytona's turns are banked at 31 degrees, and the front stretch—the location of the finish line—is banked at 18 degrees.
 Trevor Bayne was the race's defending winner.

 The Daytona 500 was conceived by NASCAR founder Bill France Sr., who owned the Daytona International Speedway.
 The race was first held in 1959; it is the successor to shorter races held on beaches around Daytona Beach, Florida.
 The race has been the opening round of the NASCAR season since 1982.
 From 1988 it was one of four events that require cars to run restrictor plates; alongside the 400 mi summer Daytona race and the two races at Talladega Superspeedway.
 The Daytona 500 offers the most prize money of any auto race held in the United States.

-On February 20, 2011, NASCAR's vice president of operations Steve O'Donnell announced that the 2012 Daytona 500 would be moved from its traditional President's Day weekend slot to the final Sunday of February.
+On February 20, 2011, NASCAR's vice president of operations Steve O'Donnell announced that the 2012 Daytona 500 would be moved from its traditional Presidents' Day weekend slot to the final Sunday of February.
 The decision was based on the possibility of an extended National Football League schedule; the Daytona 500 was moved to avoid a potential clash with the Super Bowl.
 This shortened the NASCAR season by one week; the company planned to maintain momentum during the early part of the year.

 After the two-car style draft—also called tandem racing—dominated races held on restrictor plate tracks during 2011, NASCAR reduced the size of the radiators from five liters to two and the air intakes were moved towards the cars' fascia section.
 The size of the restrictor plate was reduced by 1/64 in and the cars were required to run with softer springs and a smaller rear spoiler.
 These changes were intended to reduce the effectiveness of two-car style drafting and to make the cars more challenging to turn.
 Sprint Cup Series director John Darby stated, "We want to be able to give the teams more options when it comes to drafting and we want to be able to reduce the difference in the speeds between the tandem style of racing and more of the pack style of racing that the fans are accustomed to seeing".